zeljkoobrenovic/grounded-architecture/_posts/2022-01-03-requirements.markdown

 <br>

-Considering the scale and complexity of the organizational context I operated in, it was apparent that conventional approaches of doing architecture that rely on manual processes need to be revised.
+Grounded Architecture was born as a response to the challenges discussed in the [previous section](context).
+Considering the scale and complexity of our organizational context, we needed to revise conventional approaches to architecture that rely on manual processes.

 <div class="quote">
 Considering the scale and complexity of the organizational context I operated in, it was apparent that conventional approaches of doing architecture that rely on manual processes need to be revised.